Pipits/pipit/readme.md

 ```

-The function only attempts to get a category path if `$source` is numerical.
-If `$source` is a string, the function will return the string without checking whether the string is in fact a category path.
-So it is your responsibility to use the function in the right context.
+The function only attempts to retrieve the category path if `$source` is numerical.
+If `$source` is not numerical, the function will return the string without checking whether it is in fact a category path.
+This is because `$source` is expected to be either a category ID e.g. `34` or a category path `products/shoes/`.